demisto/content/Packs/PrismaCloud/Integrations/PrismaCloudIAM/README.md

+Note: This integration should be used as part of our **Identity Lifecycle Management** premium pack.
+For more information, please refer to the [Identity Lifecycle Management article](https://xsoar.pan.dev/docs/reference/articles/identity-lifecycle-management).

 The Prisma Cloud IAM API consists of a set of API endpoints that allow customers to perform CRUD operation on their user profiles.

-## Configure PrismaCloudIAM on Cortex XSOAR
+## Configure PrismaCloud IAM on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for PrismaCloudIAM.